NguyenNguyen0/HuongBien2/README.md

 # Huong Bien 2

-Huong Bien 2 is a Java application that leverages JavaFX for its graphical user interface and JPA Hibernate for its data persistence layer.
+Huong Bien 2 is a monolithic Java application that leverages JavaFX for its graphical user interface and JPA Hibernate for its data persistence layer.
 The project is designed to demonstrate the integration of modern Java technologies to create a robust and interactive desktop application.

 ## Members
 - Nguyễn Trung Nguyên